Francis-Calingo/Visualizing-Migration-in-Canada/README.md

     <li>Scraped data from Statistics Canada. (census data and quarterly estimates)</li>
     <li>Performed feature engineering on some variables to create new variables.</li>
     <li>Downloaded shapefile of Canada's provincial and territorial boundaries to create choropleth map.</li>
+    <li>N.B.
+1: Some of the data from Statistics Canada are estimates based on 25% sampling.</li>
+    <li>N.B.
+2: For the purpose of this analysis, the Ottawa-Gatineau CMA was broken up into two parts: its Ontario and Quebec part, rendering the analysis of thew "Top 25" CMAs Top 26.</li>
+    <li>N.B.
+3: For the purpose of this analysis, the Ottawa-Gatineau CMA was broken up into two parts: its Ontario and Quebec part, rendering the analysis of thew "Top 25" CMAs Top 26.</li>
   </ul>

 ## Code and Resources Used